torvalds/linux/Documentation/admin-guide/ext4.rst

 within the kernel leaves the decision of what to do in this case to the filesystem, which select its preferred behavior by enabling/disabling the strict mode.
-When Ext4 encounters one of those strings and the filesystem did not require strict mode, it falls back to considering the entire string as an opaque byte sequence, which still allows the user to operate on that file, but the case-insensitive lookups won't work.
+When Ext4 encounters one of those strings and the filesystem did yest require strict mode, it falls back to considering the entire string as an opaque byte sequence, which still allows the user to operate on that file, but the case-insensitive lookups won't work.